Radiation therapyAround half of all cancer patients receive radiation therapy.

 - The tumour is given a very high dose of radiation.
 The healthy surrounding tissue gets a much lower dose, reducing the risk of side-effects

-Volumetric modulated arc therapy (VMAT) is a type of IMRT.
-VMAT is very accurate and maximises radiation to the tumour.
-The surrounding healthy tissue receives a much lower dose, reducing the risk of side-effects.
+Volumetric modulated arc therapy (VMAT) is a type of intensity modulated radiation therapy (IMRT).
+The therapy maximises radiation to the tumour, whilst sparing healthy tissue, reducing the risk of side-effects.1

 IGRT uses X-rays and scans before, and during, your treatment.
 It’s used to verify your position and anatomy before the treatment machine is turned on.